Chart Color Schemes

 Infrastructure

-Bundaberg Surrounds - South has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally
+Bundaberg Surrounds - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 19 projects that could impact this region.
-Notable ones are Banksia Solar Farm, Duckpond Road Flood Upgrade, Vitwood Branyan Estate, and The Ridge on Branyan.
-Below is a list of those likely to be most relevant.
+AreaSearch has identified 19 projects likely to impact the region.
+Notable initiatives include Banksia Solar Farm, Duckpond Road Flood Upgrade, Vitwood Branyan Estate, and The Ridge on Branyan.

 Professional plan users can use the search below to filter and access additional projects.